-It is our goal to promote a culture of high achievement for all of our students.
-This goal will be accomplished by continuing our strong partnership with home, school, and the wider community.
-We are looking forward to another successful school year as parents, teachers, and students work together to achieve our educational goals.
+Our mission is to educate every child to be academically successful and socially responsible.
+Our goals will be accomplished by continuing to establish strong partnerships between home, school and the wider community.
+We are looking forward to a successful school year as parents, teachers and students work together to achieve our educational goals.